Oneo64/Starlattice/Technology/Weapons.md

 A KAG YP-P4, shortened to MYP P-4, is a plasmatic rifle manufactured in the Kagalarian Empire.
 Instead of bolts, this rifle fires a beam of plasma by allowing a steady electrical current into its mrokek core.

-Its containment field generator holds the plasma beam together using 15 joules of energy.
+Its containment field generator holds the plasma beam together using 1.5 kilojoules of energy.

 #### Queendom's Rifle 3 (uses phystine)
 placeholder